GuenterQuast/PhyPiDAQ/README.md

 The sub-directory `./examples` contains a number of simple *python* scripts illustrating the usage of data acquisition and display modules with minimalist code.

-## Configuration
+## Configuration files for PhyPiDAQ

 The script ``run_phypi.py` allows users to perform very general measurement tasks without the need to write custom code.
 The options for configuration of input devices and their channels as well as for the display and data storage modules are specified in a global configuration file of type `.daq` (in `yaml` markup language), which contains references to device configuration files of type `.yaml`.

+### Main configuration file

-A typical, commented example is shown here:
+A typical, commented example of the main configuration file is shown here:

 **file PhyPiConf.daq**